sbruegel/VuLoader/README.md

 ### loadShader(shaderName, vertexHl, fragmentHl, vertexGl, fragmentGl)

-*note: this function is overloaded!
+*Note: this function is overloaded!
 If you just pass the first parameter the function is loading shader files like shaderName.vertex.glsl etc. which needs to be present at `Uploaded/Extensions/Shader` folder instead of need all strings*
 - **shaderName**: name and identifier of the shader on the one hand it is what we use later on widget properties called `shader` on the other hand (if just this parameter is passed) it is the name of the files the function is looking for
 - **vertexHL**: string of the hlsl vertex shader
 - **fragmentHL**: string of the hlsl fragment+pixel shader